Rick Zumwalt

 Richard Lee Zumwalt Jr. (September 24, 1951 – March 19, 2003) was an American professional arm-wrestler and actor.
 He is known for playing the character of Bob "Bull" Hurley in the 1987 Sylvester Stallone movie Over the Top.

 Career

 In addition to his role in Over the Top, Zumwalt appeared in several other films.
 In 1988, he had a small but memorable role fighting Sean Connery in a bar in The Presidio.
 In 1992, he played a tattooed strongman, one of the Penguin's henchmen, in Batman Returns.

 Zumwalt also appeared on TV.
 He co-starred as "Judge Mental" on the kids' gameshow Pictionary and also had a supporting role in a 1990 episode of Night Court.

-In the mid-1990s, Zumwalt began appearing as a strongman in the popular theatrical production Cirque du Soleil.
+In the mid-1990s, Zumwalt began appearing as a strongman in the popular theatrical production Alegría by Cirque du Soleil.